octave-online/octave-online-server/containers/README.md

 	oosquickstart_git
 ```

+A third volume, `oosquickstart_logs`, is used to save session logs (input/output on a per-session basis).
+If you don't wish to save that information, you can mount a tmpfs as `oosquickstart_logs`.
+If you do wish to save that information, you can create devices as shown above for `oosquickstart_mongodb` and `oosquickstart_git`.

 ## About the GNU Octave Containers

 There are four containers that are intended to be built in sequence, each one depending on the previous one.
 The order is: